mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

 .. hint:: Please note that config:check will use the php-cli version.
 The settings may be different from your webserver PHP settings.
 Please use php -r 'phpinfo();' to show your PHP webserver settings.

 Congratulations!
 Mapbender is now set up correctly and ready for further configuration.
-Find Information about the first steps with Mapbender in the :ref:`quickstart`.
+Find Information about the first steps with Mapbender in the :ref:`Mapbender Quickstart <quickstart>`.

 Optional